Wallet Labels: The Ultimate Guide to Identifying and Understanding Your Web3 Users

 1. What is a wallet label in Web3?

-A wallet label is a static identifier assigned to a blockchain wallet that defines its role or identity.
-Common examples include “Top Base User,” “DEX User,” or “Bot.”
-Wallet labels help transform anonymous wallet addresses into meaningful user personas.
+A wallet label is a static identifier assigned to a blockchain wallet that defines its role, behavior, or identity.
+Examples include “Top Base User,” “DEX Trader,” or “Bot.”
+By labeling wallets, projects can transform anonymous addresses into actionable user personas, enabling better segmentation, analytics, and growth strategies.

 2. How do wallet labels differ from wallet tags?

-Wallet labels describe who a wallet is (e.g., “Gamer,” “ETH Staker”). and what the wallet does (e.g., “Top 10% on Base,” “Airdrop Farmer”).
-Each wallet has multiple evolving labels based on activity.
+Wallet labels describe who a wallet is (e.g., “Gamer,” “ETH Staker”) and what it does (e.g., “Top 10% on Base,” “Airdrop Farmer”).
+In contrast, wallet tags are usually simpler markers or categories for grouping activity.
+Each wallet can have multiple labels that evolve over time based on behavior, providing richer context for analysis and targeting.

 3. Why are wallet labels important in Web3?

-Wallet labels add critical context to otherwise anonymous addresses.
-They enable:
+Wallet labels add critical context to otherwise anonymous addresses, helping teams:

 4. Who uses wallet labels?

-Wallet labels are used by a wide range of stakeholders in the Web3 ecosystem, including:
+Wallet labels are used across the Web3 ecosystem by:

-• Product: to tailor user experiences and prioritize features
+• Product teams – to prioritize features and tailor user experiences

-• Data Analysts: to enrich dashboards with user context
+• Data analysts – to enrich dashboards with contextual user insights

 5. What tools offer wallet labeling features?

-• Formo: Automatic wallet labels for every user in your audience based on onchain activity, ENS profiles, and wallet metadata
+• Formo – Automatic labels based on onchain activity, ENS profiles, and wallet metadata

 Table of contents